vuejs/vue-touch/README.md

 > This plugin requires Vue >= 2.0.
 For the Vue 1.\*-compatible version, see the `1.0` branch

+### npm

-- Available through npm as `vue-touch`.
+Available through npm as `vue-touch`.
 As this version is currently in BETA, you have to install with the `next` tag.

 ```bash
 npm install vue-touch@next